 Huntsman Lake is an exciting fishery for Tasmanian anglers.
-The IFS manages the lake as a wild trout fishery.
-It has a large population of fish in the 300 - 400 mm size range.
-The lake is attractive to both boat and shore based anglers particularly early and late in the season when the sheltered location and lower elevation provide an alternative to the highland lakes.
+The IFS manages the lake as a wild trout fishery with a large population of fish in the 300 - 400 mm size range.
+The lake is attractive to both boat and shorebased anglers particularly autumn, winter, and spring when the sheltered location and lower elevation provide an alternative to the exposed highland lakes.
 Good shores for wading are at Paynes Landing and McNeill Bay.
-The forested southern shores provide good beetle falls during summer.
+The